direct2sunny/Assignment-1/README.md

-Project Description: Virtual Pet Care SimulationOur project aims to create an interactive and engaging virtual pet care simulation application where users can experience the joys and responsibilities of owning and caring for a virtual pet.
-This project draws inspiration from traditional virtual pet games and incorporates modern features to provide a realistic and immersive pet care experience.
+Project Description: Virtual Pet Simulation: My project aims to create an interactive and engaging virtual pet care simulation application where users can experience the joys and responsibilities of owning and caring for a virtual pet.
+This project draws virtual pet games and incorporates modern features to provide a realistic and immersive pet care experience.
 The core features of our virtual pet care simulation include:
 1. Pet Creation:
 Users can choose from various pet types, including cats, dogs, rabbits, and more, and give their pet a unique name.
 Upon creation, users are greeted with a personalized welcome message that includes their pet's type and name, establishing an emotional connection between the user and their virtual companion.